 For those who are not near the College, a short, concentrated period of study may be preferable.
 The College has arranged a two-week long period in residence for each course unit preceded by preparation, and succeeded by completion of written work.
 Students electing to follow this distance-learning route may take up to two course units each year, in the two-week Summer term (May/June) and/or the two-week January term.
 The College is also developing a range of weekend and evening options, for those whose employment does not allow study by other means.

 The content and assessment of the part-time mode are identical to the full-time mode.

 Nazarene Theological College is an approved partner of The University of Manchester, delivering programmes developed by Nazarene Theological College, approved by and leading to an award of the University of Manchester.

 Students will receive a minimum of 180 credits while on this course.

 Modules & Placements

 There are a range of modules from which to choose, depending on your study pathway.
-These include: Christian Holiness in Biblical Perspective, Theology of John Wesley, Literature Review, Pastoral and Social Implications of Christian Holiness, Theology & Culture, Pauline Perspectives in Christian Holiness, Foundations of Mission Studies: Biblical, Theological and Historical, Urban Ministry and Mission: Foundations, Theological Engagement with Islam, Humanitarian/Development Practices, Understanding Criminal Behaviour, The Church and the City.
+These include: Christian Holiness in Biblical Perspective, Theology of John Wesley, Literature Review, Pastoral and Social Implications of Christian Holiness, Theology & Culture, Pauline Perspectives in Christian Holiness, Urban Ministry and Mission: Foundations, Theological Engagement with Islam, Humanitarian/Development Practices, The Church and the City.